Batmanian/KeithDunstan/src/posts/my-life-with-the-demon/3-the-beer-demon.md

 Living in New York was extremely uncomplicated.
 The Demon drink was half the Australian price.
 Whisky, Bourbon, Scotch and Rye could even be bought in gallon bottles.
 Liquor stores were open night and day.
 They never seemed to close.
 Why did one not find drunks on the streets as we did in Melbourne?
 There was no problem about restaurants, even tiny cafes served drinks with meals.
 How easy it was to slip into this style of life.
 Our local grocer was an Italian, named Bruno.
 One Sunday morning I went round to Bruno to buy a dozen bottles of beer.

 "Sorry," said Bruno.
 "We can't sell liquor until noon on Sundays.
-That's the law in New York.
+That's the law in New York."

 I fumed.
 "What sort of a country is this.
 You can't buy liquor on Sunday mornings."
 Suddenly I came to my senses and remembered the unique and wondrous liquor laws back home.
 We returned to those in 1952.